 The ports of call gave us new sights to see.
 Freeport is smaller and not as developed as I expected.
 Celebrity homes worth millions dot the shoreline while many residents must get their water from a local communal tap, then carry water jugs to their homes.
 Naussau is defintiely larger.
 The port is a very busy place, indeed with many cranes and containers involved in the shipping industry.
 Like Freeport, there is the disconnect between wealth and poverty, with no social safety net available to citizens.

 All dressed up and no where to go -except the m any bars and cafes available on board.
 Since I rarrely drink and Lorne only has a beer or two, we left the drinking up to the young passengers who bought beer by the bucket - to take to their rooms, the hot tubs, or the upper deck.
-The casino was also a busy place all day long.
-I'm too cheap to let one quarter out of my purse!
-But, it's fun to watch others, and many games are intriguing.

 Feelings of clautrophobia overtook me at times, as there is no getting off the ship, unless you want to swim 100 km to shore.
 Even the cabins do not lend themselves to wide-open spaces.